-5.6 Pro-Data Viewer toolbar icons
+5.5 Pro-Data Viewer toolbar icons

-5.6.1 Launchpad toolbar icons
+5.5.1 Launchpad toolbar icons

-The launchpad toolbar is shown in Figure 5.21.
+The launchpad toolbar is shown in Figure 5-16.
 Positioning the cursor over the icon will call up a brief description; a fuller description is also provided in the status bar at the foot of the launchpad.

-R Pro-Data Viewer
+😰 Pro-Data Viewer

 File View Directory Preferences Help

 Windows: Pda0007.dsx 🔹

 U:\My Data\\Dichromate

-te 🖄 🖻 🗳 🖨 🌍 📢
+14 🔂 🖻 🗳 🖨 🤪

-Figure 5.21: the launchpad toolbar
+Figure 5-16: the launchpad toolbar

-Defines the currently selected directory (folder) as the working directory i.e. the directory in which any new data files will be stored.
+- Defines the currently selected directory (folder) as the working directory i.e. the directory in which any new data files will be stored.
 The current working directory is always shown in the box immediately above the toolbar icons.
-The directory name will sometimes need to be contracted to fit in the box but the first and last part of the name are always shown.
+The directory name will sometimes need to be contracted to fit in the box but the first and last part of the name are always shown. - Returns you to the current working directory - Moves the working directory up one level, to enable you to access files in directories higher up the tree. - Creates a new folder in the currently selected directory. - Copens a browser window from which you can navigate quickly and easily to other folders. - Refreshes the directory tree display.
+This should be done after saving a file following averaging or smoothing, for example, as the live directory is not automatically updated.

-- Returns you to the current working directory - Moves the working directory up one level, to enable you to access files in directories higher up the tree. - Creates a new folder in the currently selected directory. - - Refreshes the directory tree display.
-This should be done after saving a file following averaging or smoothing, for example, as the live directory is not automatically updated. - Click this icon and then on item of interest to call up the context sensitive help for that item.
+Click this icon and then on item of interest to call up the context sensitive help for that item.

-5.6.2 Graphical display toolbar icons
+5.5.2 Graphical display toolbar icons

-The graphical display toolbar is shown in Figure 5.22.
+The graphical display toolbar is shown in Figure 5-17.